JustinOstrum/JustinOstrum/README.md

 - 👋 Hi, I’m @JustinOstrum
 - 👀 I’m interested in programming, Game Design, playing video and tabletop games.
-- 🌱 I’m currently learning Game Design @Conestoga College.
+- 🌱 I graduated from Game Design @ Conestoga College.
 - 💞️ I’m looking to improve my skills as a designer and programmer.
 - 📫 How to reach me justin.ostrum[at]gmail.com, linkedin.com/in/justinostrum